yusefnapora/minty/README.md

 ## Usage

-Currently the `minty` command must be run from inside the root directory of this repository, since it will try to read some configuration files at launch.

-Run `minty --help` to see usage instructions.
+Run `minty help` to see full usage instructions, and / or `minty help <command>` to see help for a specific command, e.g. `minty help mint`.

 ### Configuration